 McDonald has an enormous reach all over the world.
 They are legends of marketing.
 This new promotional strategy helps utilise their happy meal box and repurpose it as a “Happy Goggle.”
-The reusability is very cool.
+The re-usability is very cool.
 And they’re providing extra entertainment with their app to their customers making this a great campaign.

 War has driven 30 million children from their homes.
 The New York Times detailed their tragic stories in an immersive documentary that was available to download for mobile app and Google Cardboard.
 This wasn’t a marketing campaign but the publicity of generated by distributing a million free Google Cardboards to their readers grabbed headlines.
 The VR studio vrse.works developed Displaced for the NYTVR app.

+Distributed to over 1 million New York Time subscribers.
 The film did an excellent job at showing the devastating effects of war and put you in the heart of the story.
 A worthy story and a great marketing move by the NY Times.

 A bit older this one, but still worthy.
-TopShop offered members of the public a unique front-row view of their exclusive fashion runway show during London Fashion Week using a 360 panoramic video stream.
+Fashion retailer TopShop offered members of the public a unique front-row view of their exclusive fashion runway show during London Fashion Week using a 360 panoramic video stream.
 Lucky competition winners got to experience this in a special pop-up space in TopShop’s flagship London store, providing great visibility.
 As a bonus, the user could find additional behind the scene footage from within the experience.
 This experience was created by the London VR studio Inition.

 This is a great use of the technology, well executed and one of the very first of these types of experiences for the Oculus.
-Congrats to the guys at Inition.

 Test driving a car through virtual reality makes a lot of sense if you don’t have a car dealer close by.
 It is great to see Volvo make an app to support the launch of their XC90 SUV.
 It puts you in the cockpit and takes you on an idyllic ride through the country.
 The verge wrote that though the experience was a little fuzzy and inaccurate they thought it was clever.
 This was also done by Framestore VR Studio and you can read their case study for more info here.

 We think this is a great move by Volvo – a company that has struggled perhaps to appear modern and relevant compared to their competitors.
 By adopting VR in this way they’ve made the public look at their brand in a new light.
-It also might become the standard by which future test driving apps are compared to giving Volvo a first mover advantage in the virtual reality industry.
+It also might become the standard by which future test driving apps are compared to giving Volvo a first mover advantage in the VR marketing industry.

 A Tequila company might not be an obvious beneficiary of a VR marketing strategy, but Patron used the power of VR to tell a compelling story around the companies product.
 Using a mix of live action and computer graphics they created a 360 journey following the product lifecycle from agave field to being served at a glamorous party.
 The entire production took six months and was developed by creative agency Firstborn, post-production agency Legend and sound design agency Antfood.
 When Patron does events, they’ll bring a virtual reality set up to show audiences their process.